Nohemi-Flores/Excel_Data_Analytics/Project_1_Dashboard/README.md

 ***I was able to complete this Excel project with the guidance of [Luke Barousse's Excel course](https://www.lukebarousse.com/excel).
 Files used in project are found in the aforementioned website.***

 ## Salary Dashboard
-This dashoboard was created to help job seekers assess fair compensation for their desired data roles.
+This dashboard was created to help job seekers assess fair compensation for their desired data roles.
 [Check out the dashboard!](Project_1_Salary_Dashboard.xlsx)

 ![Salary Dashboard](https://github.com/user-attachments/assets/c15b887e-6a3c-43ed-b70c-e9babfe287a3)